hazelcast/hazelcast-reference-manual/src/DistributedEvents/ItemEvents.md

 To write an Item Listener class, you implement the ItemListener interface and its methods `itemAdded` and `itemRemoved`.
 These methods are invoked when an item is added or removed.

-The following is an example Item Listener class.
+The following is an example Item Listener class for an `ISet` structure.

 ```java